Clinical Documentation Norms

 In Basket messages are sent to responsible prescribers for each of the above summative documents.
 Messages relating to H&P and operative note deficiencies are posted within 24 hours, whereas messages relating to discharge summaries and ED provider note deficiencies are highlighted at 14 days post discharge.

 Overdue deficiencies are subject to reporting to Medical Affairs once 10 deficiencies reach 29 days overdue or 4 deficiencies reach 90 days overdue.
 Notifications of overdue deficiencies and possible privilege curtailments are addressed by each zone’s Medical Affairs office.
+For nurse practitioners, this is managed by Provincial NP Services.

 Resources